Getting married in Cyprus is not difficult however make it your priority to fully understand the legal requirements.

 - Full Birth Certificate (showing mother and fathers names), bearing the stamp apostille

-- If you are divorced – Decree Absolute and previous Marriage Certificate
+- If you are divorced – Decree Absolute and previous Marriage Certificate, bearing the stamp apostille

-- If you are a widower – Death Certificate of previous spouse and previous Marriage Certificate
+- If you are a widower – Death Certificate of previous spouse and previous Marriage Certificate, bearing the stamp apostille

-- Name Change Deed Poll Certificate – if applicable
+- Name Change Deed Poll Certificate – if applicable, bearing the stamp apostille

 - Scottish and Welsh citizens must also obtain a Certificate of No Impediment / Certificate of Freedom to Marry bearing the stamp apostille

-- A sworn affidavit or statutory declaration from a Solicitor or a Commissioner for Oaths or a Notary Public in UK.
-Note: The document must use the wording “Solicitor” or “Notary Public” as must the headed company paper and the stamp.
+- UK Citizens Sworn affidavit or statutory declaration from a Solicitor or a Commissioner for Oaths or a Notary Public in UK.
+NOTE: The document must use the wording “Solicitor” or “Notary Public” on the headed company paper and the company stamp, bearing the stamp apostille

 My nationality is …………….